ALescoulie/ALescoulie.github.io/_posts/2021-2-1-Welcome.md

 title: Welcome!
 ---

-The is the presonal website for Alia Lescolie's computational rescearch work.
+This is the presonal website for Alia Lescolie's computational rescearch work.
+Check the [projects](https://alescoulie.github.io/projects/) page for information of current and past work.